haugene/docker-transmission-openvpn/docs/config-options.md

 ### Transmission configuration options

 In previous versions of this container the settings were not persistent but was generated from environment variables on container startup.
-This had the benefit of being very explicit and reproducable but you had to provide Transmission config as environment variables if you wanted them to stay that way between container restarts.
+This had the benefit of being very explicit and reproducible but you had to provide Transmission config as environment variables if you wanted them to stay that way between container restarts.
 This felt cumbersome to many.

 As of version 4.2 this is no longer true.
 Settings are now persisted in the `/config/transmission-home` folder in the container and as